- About us

 - Look at the Co-op requirements to plan for a work placement during your degree

-After you complete ECON 201 with at least a C- grade, completed 30 units, and met the minimum cumulative grade point average (CGPA) and the minimum ECON/BUEC GPA, you may apply for admission to a program in week 3 to 8 of each semester.
+After you complete ECON 201 with at least a C- grade, completed 30 units, and met the minimum cumulative grade point average (CGPA) and the minimum ECON/BUEC GPA, you may apply for admission to a program.

 ECON lower division requirements: